Midwest Training and Consulting Services

 JL Houston – Safety and Environmental Program Assistance and SPCC Plan

-Jones Oil – Lyons, KS – SPCC Plan
+Jones Oil – Lyons, Kansas – SPCC Plan

-Joplin Concrete, Joplin, MO – Air Permit, TIER II and Form R Reporting
+Joplin Concrete, Joplin, Missouri – Air Permit, TIER II and Form R Reporting

 Kansas Sand and Concrete – Environmental (SPCC Plans and Five Year Review)